 Time to get down to business and start jumping to some conclusions.
-Anti-stratfordians delight the long distance conclusion leap and their skills are everywhere in evidence in Week 3.
+Anti-stratfordians delight in the long distance conclusion leap and their logic-leaping skills are everywhere in evidence in Week 3.
 Things are looking down.
 For the learners, anyway

 Beginning of course, with the by now ceremonial casting of aspersions on Shakespeare's education.
 Aspersions and insinuations on Stratford, on Grammar Schools, on Latin teaching all follow hard upon and lead to the utterly inexcusable suggestion, loved by all contrarians, that Will and his daughters were illiterate.
 Two sections of the MOOC deal with literacy although they contain precisely nothing of relevance to any authorship issues.

 Anti-Stratfordians base half their case on the idea that William of Stratford was a poor uneducated, country bumpkin who didn't go to university.

 This follows from a lack of knowledge of the Elizabethan educational system.

 Shakespeare's plays show much more indication of a grammar-school education than of a university one.
 There is no factual evidence that Shakespeare attended the Grammar School in Stratford because, as for almost every grammar school of the period, there are no surviving rolls of pupils - but why would he not have done?
 The schools were open and free to all able pupils from the town.
 Will's father was an ambitious man, who rose to be Beadle, equivalent of the Mayor of Stratford Corporation, why would he not have taken advantage of the opportunity to give his son a good education?